 Consequently, Miami-Dade County will see more children lose health insurance than Broward and Palm Beach Counties combined.
 Using the same disenrollment rates that we previously used, the number of children losing insurance in Miami-Dade County will fall between 12,200 and 29,000.
 Broward County will see losses in the range of 6200 to almost 14,500 while we could see between 4,500 to 10,500 children losing health insurance.

 Note: The number of citizen children whose coverage would be adversely impacted under the draft rule is significantly higher than the data above since this analysis does not include an estimate of the children who are currently eligible but not enrolled.

 For more information, please visit the Protecting Immigrant Families website.
-If you have any questions about the public charge rule, please contact Miriam Harmatz, email@example.com.
-If you would like more information about our methodology, please contact Matt Childers, Ph.D., at firstname.lastname@example.org.
+If you have any questions, please contact Miriam Harmatz, firstname.lastname@example.org Matt Childers, Ph.D., at email@example.com

 If the rate of disenrollment ranges from 15 to 35% among these families, between 46,000 and 107,000 children will lose insurance across the state.The graph below compares the impact in each of the state’s major metropolitan areas to the impact statewide.
 Again, half of all the children who will be affected by the rule live in greater Miami.